Mvillarreal88/Supervised_ML_Credit_risk/README.md

 ### Analysis:

-The goal of this project is to create a machine learning model to classify the risk level of given loans.
+The goal of this project is to create a machine learning model to classifies the risk level of given loans.
 I used the 2019 dataset to predict the 2020 datasets and scored the training and testing of both.
 Below i give my predictions on linear regression as well as Random forest classifiers before they were ran.

 ### Predictions: